 What’s perhaps most interesting about The Wall, besides the picture quality, is its modular nature.
 It’s constructed using MicroLED panels, and while it was shown in a traditional 16:9 configuration, it can actually be specified at any size and ratio.
-At CES 2019 Samsung revealed not only a monstrously big, 219in version of The Wall, but also a number of samples at unusual ratios.

-The Wall began as more of a commercial proposition than a product for consumers, but Samsung has now announced a version for the man on the street.
+The Wall began as more of a commercial proposition than a product for consumers, but Samsung has since announced a version for the man on the street.
 Well, the man on the street who has money to burn and live in a mansion.

 Why so big?
 Actually, Samsung says it’s perfectly capable of producing MicroLED sets as small as 40in, but that it’s focused on bigger screens on account of industry trends and hitting a price-to-size balance (those 40in screens would likely be disproportionately expensive).

-Samsung is keen to push all of its MicroLED displays as more than simply TVs.
+Samsung is also keen to push all of its MicroLED displays as more than simply TVs.
 Thanks to the long life and ultra-low power consumption, it says they can be left on all of the time.
 The company’s Ambient mode, already available on its QLED TVs, will really hit its stride here - remember that the TVs can be ultra-thin and bezel-free, so could almost disappear against the wall upon which they’re mounted.
 Or, Samsung says, it could be used as a virtual fish tank, or even a pretend window.
 It could always be on and displaying useful information, such as news headlines, weather or your calendar.